StokersWebsite/.github/profile/readme.md

 #### We were all very up to date on what the rest of the group was doing although we maybe should have paid more attention to what the Finnish students were doing.
 #### We did have sprint meetings every 3 weeks from which we received feedback from both the Finnish students and the teachers.

-And we gave eachother peer feedback, usually verbally.
+And we gave each other peer feedback, usually verbally.
 This was always very valuable since I then knew what the other students thought I should improve on.
 It was also very motivating because they often also mentioned things I did well.

 ![PeerFeedback](https://user-images.githubusercontent.com/73878099/175050663-a8d6d7bf-eb0a-4c51-ac92-34617baa01da.png)